MicrosoftDocs/cpp-docs/docs/standard-library/iterator-concepts.md

 ## `forward_iterator`

 Has the capabilities of an `input_iterator` and an `output_iterator`.
-Also supports iterating over a collection multiple times.
+Supports iterating over a collection multiple times.

 ```cpp
 template<class I>